Cizeta-Moroder V16T: History

-The Cizeta-Moroder name comes from the Italian pronunciation of founder and designer Claudio Zampolli's initials (C.Z. - Ci-Zeta).
+The Cizeta-Moroder name comes from the Italian pronunciation of founder and designer Claudio Zampolli's initials (C. Z. – Chi-Zeta).
 Zampolli worked as a test and development engineer at Lamborghini before starting his own business of selling and maintaining high-performance sports cars.
 The V16T was conceived out of his desire to have his initials on a sports car.
 He made a partnership venture with his long time customer Giorgio Moroder, an Oscar winning music composer, who regularly came to his shop to have his Lamborghini Countach serviced after learning that the two shared similar interests in automobiles.
 Moroder was a 50% stakeholder in the new joint venture.
 Zampolli selected a team of former Lamborghini employees to develop the car which included Oliviero Pedrazzi as the chief engineer and engine designer, and Achille Bevini along with Ianose Bronzatti as in-charge of the suspension and the chassis.
 Giancarlo Guerra, a former craftsman of Scaglietti body works who was famous for coach-making the body of the Ferrari 250 GTO along with devising economical ways to make the chassis of the Lamborghini Countach when he worked at Lamborghini, was tasked to build the body of the car for the initial production run.

 The original and unique Cizeta-Moroder prototype and show car, chassis 001, was sold at a Sotheby's auction for $1,363,500.